Senghor on the Rocks: Design

 For Senghor on the Rocks a book metaphor was used to design a user interface providing functionalities users/ readers are already familiar with.
 Once "opened" every page of text in the virtual book is accompanied by a satellite view of the current location of the story.
 "As with a physical book, readers can judge the position in the novel by looking at the block of pages to the left and right of the current page.
 A virtual bookmark is automatically inserted when the reader leaves the page, to bring her back to that page with a single click on the next visit."
 The covers that have been designed for the three parts of the novel advertise their content and serve as the main entry points into the story.
 The collages for the covers – composed mainly from material recorded at original locations – focus on the book's content and by that obfuscate the technical aspects of the project.
 On the top level, these "covers" act as an iconographic representation of the project that frequently was quoted in the form of screen shots on blogs and other media.

 This "book-a-like" interface results in constraints imposed on the interactive functionality usually expected in a web browser, e.g. zoom levels in the map pages are fixed to the value set by the producers of Senghor on the Rocks and cannot be changed by users.
 This has been interpreted as an intentional infringement of well established rules of online content presentation.
 Even though, the design contributed to the circulation and publicity the project has found and was highly valued by publications such as PAGE and Die Welt.

 Reception

 Articles in the online editions of some of Germany's biggest newspapers and weeklys such as Der Spiegel, Stern and Bild, international TV-features and numerous blog entries yielded continuous publicity for the project since its launch.
 2010 Senghor in the Rocks was chosen for inclusion in the Electronic Literature Organization's Electronic Literature Collection Vol. 2.
 Annika Richterich/ University of Siegen scientifically deals with the project in her PhD thesis using Senghor on the Rocks alongside Charles Cumming's The 21 Steps, and the websites F.A.Z.
 Romanatlas, and Landvermesser as a showcase for what she entitles „Geomediale Literatur".
-In other publications the project ist referred to as "locative narrative" and "geo-graphic novel".
+In other publications the project is referred to as "locative narrative" and "geo-graphic novel".

 Reactions in press and blogs have ranged from enthusiasm – "... this is very interesting, innovative, and down-right cool!", "...hugely impressive..." – to criticism: "Kokolores".